Adeoye369/_CodeNotes/cpp_cgi/vulkan_cmake_setup.md

 - Make sure you have Visual Studio and it development kit installed.
 - Get `Vulkan SDK` and make sure it's installed on your Computer
 - Find Get `GLFW` and `GLM`
-You can full installation instruction on [Vulkan Tutorial Dev.
-Env. for Windows](https://vulkan-tutorial.com/Development_environment#page_Windows)
+You can get full installation instruction on [Vulkan Tutorial Dev.
+Env. for Windows](https://vulkan-tutorial.com/Development_environment#page_Windows){:target="_blank"}

 ## Setting up Visual Studio Code

 1. Once you have Vulkan, GLFW and GLM on your PC, Create a folder, I will call mine `vulkan_sample` give it whatever name you want.
-This will be your root folder(`workspaceFolder`).
+This will be your root folder

 2. Then create the following sub folders in side your top folder(`vulkan_sample` in my case), `library` and `src`.
 Inside the `library folder`